-All standard data formats accepted.
+All standard data formats accepted, with Excel and Tilia (.tlx) preferred.
 We’re working on a web submission form that will allow you to directly upload your data to Neotoma.
 Because all data has to undergo some amount of processing before it can be added to the Neotoma relational database, uploaded data will be temporarily stored with basic metadata in the Pending Data repository.

 There are two ways to contribute data to Neotoma:

 wisc.edu), Thomas Giesecke (Thomas.Giesecke@ biologie.uni-goettingen.de), or Suzette Flantua (s.g.a.flantua@ gmail.com)

 Organic Geochemistry: Jon Nichols (jnichols@

 Isotopes: Suzanne Pilaar Birch (sepbirch@

 If you are writing a grant proposal, and are planning to use Neotoma as the long-term and public-access archive for your data, we’ve developed some draft text that you are welcome to use and modify (see link below).
 Note that the US National Science Foundation now requires a Data Management Plan for all proposals.

 Neotoma NSF Data Mangement Plan Starter